 Growing up in Romania and moving to Sheffield to study in 2012, Raluca de Soleil is a firm fixture on Sheffield's poetry scene.
-Having been writing since the age of 14, her most recent work focuses on the reflection of social structure in everyday lives and in May this year, Raluca launched her debut poetry book, 'Adulthood is a lifelong conversation about what we used to do as kids' – a compelling juxtaposition between trauma and its transcendence.
+Having been writing since the age of 14, their most recent work focuses on the reflection of social structure in everyday lives and in 2019, Raluca launched their debut poetry book, 'Adulthood is a lifelong conversation about what we used to do as kids' – a compelling juxtaposition between trauma and its transcendence.
 Within each word, Raluca weaves the ills of society and its oppression, unravelling the personal-political.
-Her boldness in exploring this anguish creates an intimate rendition of childhood life, and Raluca delves into the complexity of being a young adult with stories of unhealed wounds, still to be told.
+Their boldness in exploring this anguish creates an intimate rendition of childhood life, and Raluca delves into the complexity of being a young adult with stories of unhealed wounds, still to be told.

-Through her writings, Raluca aims to deconstruct the pain of living in a capitalist society, continually learning how those of colour on the margins are affected and with her work, seeks to create a brave space of vulnerability.
+Through their writings, Raluca aims to deconstruct the pain of living in a capitalist society, continually learning how those of colour on the margins are affected, and seeking to create a brave space of vulnerability.

-We spoke to Raluca about her visionary practice and how she uses words to process her thoughts, as she prepares for the second release of her poetry book, with updated designs from illustrator Ryan Smith.
+We spoke to Raluca about their visionary practice and how they use words to process thoughts, as they prepare for the second release of their poetry book, with updated designs from illustrator Ryan Smith.

 How would you describe your work?